 Every once in a while a Westie comes into our program who needs some extra special medical attention to get ready for a new life.
 Some Westies need allergies conditions identified and treatments started, some need surgery to repair broken parts, others like Koda, come to us with conditions so critical that they need multiple vet visits and specialized medical skills/testing to narrow down the issues to determine what the heck is going on.

 At 3 years old Mr Koda came into the program with medical issues that a local vet clinic could not determine.
 A delay that caused the issues to expand and impact his ability to even breathe.
-As he was located in a rural area, he was transported all the way from Georgia to our Vet (Greater Annapolis Vet Hospital) in MD.
+As he was located in a rural area so he was transported through the efforts of Westie Rescue volunteers all the way from Georgia to our Vet (Greater Annapolis Vet Hospital) in Maryland.
 There he began a 8 month struggle to stabilize his condition and dive deep into his results to determine the causes of his extreme condition.

 GREAT NEWS – Koda found a Westie Rescue foster mom, Karen, who held his little body, scratched his head, and showed him a life that met not only his daily needs but opened a door to a new life.
 One of road trips to the mountains, the beach, a soft bed to snooze on, and home with a toy box just for him.
 What a great find!

 Over the next months Koda has had ups and downs, multiple vet visits, and became well know around the neighborhood during his frequent walks.
 His kind nature, gentle demeanor, and happy face sucked everyone into his world to know more about him and to care about his life.